ip2na/test/README.md

 3. Flash the zip
 4. Reboot

+## Source

+- Kernel base: `android12-5.10-lts` (AOSP/Common Kernel)
+- This repository contains patches and modifications only

 ## Notes

 Flashing a custom kernel may void your warranty.
 Backup your data before proceeding.